 - Pressure groups play a leading role in the formulation of public opinion.

 - Pressure groups help in improving the quality of government and governance.

 - Provides important counterweights to balance the concentration of power.

 - Pressure groups increase social cohesion and political stability by providing a ‘safety-valve’ outlet

 |ISSUES WITH PRESSURE GROUPS IN INDIA|

 - Politicisation and crony capitalism due to political funding

 - Resorting to unconstitutional means and violence on different occasions

 - Non – organised structure and lack of governance

-- Unaccounted foreign funding has destabilizing effect on economy
+- Unaccounted foreign funding has a destabilizing effect on the economy

 - Vote bank politics